United States Third Fleet

-The United States Third Fleet is one of the numbered fleets in the United States Navy.
+The United States Third Fleet is the largest numbered fleet in the United States Navy.
 Third Fleet's area of responsibility includes approximately fifty million square miles of the eastern and northern Pacific Ocean areas including the Bering Sea, Alaska, the Aleutian Islands, and a sector of the Arctic.
 Major oil and trade sea lines of communication within this area are critically important to the economic health of the United States and friendly nations throughout the Pacific Rim region.

 First established in 1943, the Third Fleet conducted extensive operations against Japanese forces in the Central Pacific during World War II.
 Deactivated in 1945, the fleet remained inactive until 1973, when it was reactivated and assumed its current responsibilities.

 Mission

 The Third Fleet plans and executes naval operations in the Pacific Ocean.
 The fleet provides maritime homeland defense, regional security, and humanitarian operations support through integrated naval and coastguard forces acting as a single Sea Service.
 It strengthens relations between the U.S. and its allies and partners through joint, inter-agency and multinational exercises and operations like Rim of the Pacific, Pacific Partnership, and Fleet Weeks.
 The Third Fleet ensures realistic, relevant training to its personnel so they have the necessary skills to promote peace and prevail in conflict.

 The Third Fleet is a combat-ready power in control of ships, submarines, and aircraft stationed in California, Washington, and Hawaii.
 The Third Fleet's sea-going force includes five aircraft carrier strike groups, each consisting of a combination of cruisers, destroyers, and frigates.
 They also have more than 30 submarines and a dozen supply ships to support the strike groups.
 Third Fleet's air forces comprises more than 400 Navy aircraft, including Boeing F/A-18 Super Hornets, Northrop Grumman E-2C Hawkeyes, McDonnell Douglas AV-8B Harrier II, Bell AH-1Z Viper and Sikorsky SH-60 Seahawk helicopters.